smonff/perl-article/perl-article-stackoverflow-july6-2022.md

   exposing goals, scope, system, and rules for Perl's new governance model,
 - v5.36 provide non-experimental [subroutines
   signatures](https://perldoc.perl.org/5.36.0/perldelta#Core-Enhancements)

+A couple of years ago, [Perl 7 was announced](https://www.perl.com/article/announcing-perl-7/), what brings an end to the Raku / Perl confusion and propose to bring the best of Modern Perl practices on the front..

 ## Why it is still relevant in 2022